MaNicolas/AdTestingWithCypress/README.md

 Screenshots and video on test failures:

-If one of the test fails, a screenshot and a video a automatically taken and saved.
+If one of the test fails, a screenshot and a video are automatically taken and saved.
 You'll find the screenshot and the video in 'cypress\screenshots' and 'cypress\videos' folders respectively.

 About the test: